mcaveety/FBLA-Tourism-Search/README.md

 ### Purpose
 + A program created to assist in searching through popular tourist attractions in the state of Florida
-+ Aims to provide a large selection of locations and search options, creating meaningful results
++ Aims to provide a large selection of attractions and search options, creating meaningful results

 ### Features